sergiogpajares/TFG-fis/README.md

   --remove              Remove previous images in the augmentation folders
 ```
 ### Training
 Training and model definition is performed in `trainVGG16unet.ipynb`.
-More information in that file.
+More information within that file.

 ### Validation
 Validation is performed in `metrics.ipynb`.
 More information in that file.